List of Planetary characters

 Planetary is an American comic book limited series created by writer Warren Ellis and artist John Cassaday published by the Wildstorm imprint of DC Comics.
 Describing themselves as "Archaeologists of the Impossible", Planetary is an organization determined to discover the world's secret history.

 Planetary field team

 Elijah Snow

 Elijah Snow is initially presented as a vagrant missing many memories of his past.
 Snow is recruited as an investigator for the Planetary field team by Jakita Wagner.
-Possessing the ability of heat subtraction, Snow assists the Planetary team.
+Possessing the ability of heat subtraction (cryokinesis), Snow assists the Planetary team.
 Snow's memories eventually return and he realizes that he is in fact a Century Baby (all born on January 1, 1900, and exhibiting radically decreased aging and other superhuman abilities), and that his recruitment was not the beginning of his history with Planetary; he is in fact the enigmatic Fourth Man who created Planetary.

 IGN named him 54th of the Top 100 Comic Book Heroes.